11 of the Best Hens and Chicks Varieties (Sempervivum)

 This blue beauty is even more cold-tolerant than most, though not quite as heat tolerant as some varieties.
 It’s hardy in Zones 3 to 8.

-Part of the Chick Charms® series from Garden Solutions, Berry Blues™ is available in four-inch pots from Walmart and as part of the “grower’s choice” grab bag of selections available at Nature Hills Nursery in a four-pack of quart-sized containers.
+Part of the Chick Charms® series from Garden Solutions, Berry Blues™ is available via Amazon or as part of the “grower’s choice” grab bag of selections available at Nature Hills Nursery in a four-pack of quart-sized containers.

 The color isn’t true enough to match a little black dress, but this Sempervivum is as classic and handy as the beloved all-occasion garb.